jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_connect_details.md

 ## Address

-The Availability Listener: IP address, hostname, or URL.
+Specify the Availability Listener: IP address, hostname, or URL.

 ## Authentication

-The authentication for Spotlight to use to connect to the Availability Listener.
+Specify the authentication for Spotlight to use to connect to the Availability Listener.

-Select Windows Authentication (using Diagnostic Server credentials) to use the Windows user configured to run the Spotlight Diagnostic Server.
+Select **Windows Authentication (using Diagnostic Server credentials)** to use the Windows user configured to run the Spotlight Diagnostic Server.

-Alternatively, fill in the User and Password fields.
+Alternatively, fill in the **User** and **Password** fields.
 Ensure the account has sufficient privileges to retrieve server information, query the registry, and access WMI and performance monitor objects.
 An account with administrative rights to the listener allows this.

 {% include links.html %}